wp-plugins/nextgen-facebook/readme.txt

 = Clean Uninstall =

-Try the NGFB Open Graph+ plugin with complete confidence -- when uninstalled, NGFB Open Graph+ removes all all traces of itself from the database.
+Try the NGFB Open Graph+ plugin with complete confidence -- when uninstalled, NGFB Open Graph+ removes *all* traces of itself from the database.

 = Great Support =